lisp-mirror/lqml/examples/wear-os-gps/readme.md

 A simple **Kalman** filter is used for the necessary GPS data smoothing.

-The UI uses a `CircularGauge` for displaying the speed (an average of the latest 10 seconds).
+The UI uses a `CircularGauge` for displaying the speed (by default, an average of the latest 5 seconds).
 Additionally it shows the whole distance and the GPS accuracy in meters.